10210 views | 12 | Last updated on May 05, 2023 Wills/Probate Forms Legal Forms

 You may be able to adapt an online template like Texas Law Help's will form for a single person with children.
 You could also find a sample will in one of our library's resources.

-A 2015 Texas law required the Texas Supreme Court to develop a simple will form, but these forms are still under development.
-The Court approved drafts of several different will forms in September of 2022:
+A 2015 Texas law required the Texas Supreme Court to develop several types of simple will forms:

 The library has a number of helpful e-books with sample forms available in our library's collection.
 These resources can help you create your own will from scratch.